lucasfcosta/blog/_posts/2022-09-22-good-practices.md

 ---
 layout: post
-title: "Books about good practices are just books about someone's opinion"
+title: "Good practices don't exist"
 author: Lucas Fernandes da Costa
 place: London, United Kingdom
 flag: 🇬🇧
 tags: books reading good-practices
 ---

 Good practices don't exist.
 There are practices you agree with and practices you don't.
 Everything else is subjective.
+Even books about good practices are just books about someone's opinion.

 Clean Code, for example, is not a book about clean code.
 It's a book about what the author considers to be clean code.
 Even Bob Martin himself acknowledges that.